Worldwide Engagement for Digitizing Biocollections

 While I don't speak Norwegian, I do speak "Figures", and it looks like our new WeDigBio friends at the Oslo Natural History Museum had a fun and very successful day!

-Events in the US included research talks, beautiful specimens, and smiling faces at the New York Botanical Garden, Botanical Research Institute of Texas, Smithsonian Institution (below left top), The Field Museum (below right top), University of Iowa Museum of Natural History (below left bottom), and Oregon State University (below right bottom).
+Events in the US included research talks, beautiful specimens, and smiling faces at the New York Botanical Garden, Botanical Research Institute of Texas, Smithsonian Institution (top left), The Field Museum (top right), University of Iowa Museum of Natural History (bottom left), and Oregon State University (bottom right).

 iDigBIo AUS SI NSF UF FSU